MingoChang/Linux/README.md

-Linux 0.12 source code Annotate into Chinese by Doctor Zhao Jiong.
+Linux 0.12 source code annotate into Chinese by Doctor Zhao Jiong.